open-s4c/tmplr/README.md

 ## Command line and mapping override

 `tmplr` takes a list of files as input and writes the expanded result to the standard output.
-It provides two flags: `-v` for verbose output and `-D` to select a single value for an iteration mapping.
-For example, `-DkeyA=value1`.
+It provides the following flags:
+- `-v` for verbose output and
+- `-D` to select a single value for an iteration mapping.
+For example,
+  - `-DkeyA=value1`.
 Other values will be ignored.
+  - `-Dkey="value1;value2"` sets key to the list `value1;value2`
+- `-P` change command prefix which defaults to `_tmpl`, eg, `-PTEMPLATE` assumes commands of the form TEMPLATE_begin, TEMPLATE_end, etc.
+- `-i` takes input from stdin in addition to file names. stdin is the last input to be processed.

 ## Valid keys and values